topkecleon/telegram-bot-bash/README.md

 ### Run your Bot as a restricted user
 **I recommend to run your bot as a user, with almost no access rights.**
 All files your Bot have write access to are in danger to be overwritten/deleted if your bot is hacked.
-For the same reason ervery file your Bot can read is in danger to be disclosed.
-Restict your Bots access rigths to the absolute minimum.
+For the same reason every file your Bot can read is in danger to be disclosed.
+Restict your Bots access rights to the absolute minimum.

 **Never run your Bot as root, this is the most dangerous you can do!** Usually the user 'nobody' has almost no rights on Unix/Linux systems.
 See [Expert use](doc/4_expert.md) on how to run your Bot as an other user.

 ### Secure your Bot installation
 **Your Bot configuration must no be readable from other users.** Everyone who can read your Bots token can act as your Bot and has access to all chats your Bot is in!

 Everyone with read access to your Bot files can extract your Bots data.
 Especially your Bot Token in ```token``` must be protected against other users.
-No one exept you must have write access to the Bot files.
+No one except you must have write access to the Bot files.
 The Bot must be restricted to have write access to ```count``` and  ```tmp-bot-bash``` only, all other files must be write protected.

 To set access rights for your bashbot installation to a reasonable default run ```sudo ./bashbot.sh init``` after every update or change to your installation directory.